kiranmathewkoshy/zimcheck/README.md

 6 - Internal URL check: checks all interla URLs to make sure that they are valid URLs.

+7 - Searching for External Dependencies: The ZIM file is searched for external dependencies.

-7 - MIME type check: checks the validity of MIME type of all articles in the ZIM file.
+8 - MIME type check: checks the validity of MIME type of all articles in the ZIM file.

 Usage: